kadirbelkuyu/DBRTS/README.md

 - **Backup & restore orchestration** – wrap `pg_dump`/`pg_restore` and `mongodump`/`mongorestore`, capture metadata, calculate checksums, and store artifacts under `backup/`.
 - **Interactive mode** – launch `dbrts interactive` to drive transfers, backups, restores, or listings via guided prompts.
 - **Connection profiles** – every config you enter can be saved and recalled from the wizard; no more copy/pasting file paths.
+- **Desktop studio** – run `dbrts desktop` for a Fyne-powered UI that edits profiles, explores data visually, and launches transfers/backups/restores without the terminal.
 - **Live explorer** – open a TUI with `dbrts explore` to browse tables or collections, preview rows/documents, and run ad-hoc SQL or MongoDB JSON commands without leaving the terminal.
 - **Verbose logging & progress bars** – toggle rich diagnostics and monitor long-running jobs directly from the terminal.